-Q What happens if you cannot obtain all needed paperwork by May 31st?
+Q What happens if I cannot obtain all needed paperwork by May 31st?

-Lack of a Social Security card, birth certificate, or other necessary documents will delay the first benefit payment if the information is not received in time.
+Lack of a Social Security card, taxpayer identification form, birth certificate or other necessary documents will delay the first benefit payment if the information is not received by May 31.
 ATRS will keep the retirement application pending for up to six (6) calendar months after the effective date of retirement.
 An extension may be granted after six (6) months for good cause shown.
-ATRS will tentatively accept the retirement application on or before May 31, 2014.
+ATRS will tentatively accept the retirement application on or before May 31, 2015.
 During the time it takes to receive all required documents, benefit payments will not commence.
 Once ATRS receives the required documents, ATRS will pay all benefit payments due to the member retroactive to the effective date of retirement, and will continue to pay monthly benefits afterwards.
 If the required documents are not received by the deadline, including any extensions granted, the application will be voided and the member will be required to file a new retirement application.
 The effective date of retirement cannot be earlier than the filing date of the new retirement application.

-Q Once you submit your application and related documents, what does ATRS do?
+Q Once I submit my application and related documents, what does ATRS do?

-Once the retirement application is filed, ATRS will send an acknowledgment letter with information regarding any needed or missing documents.
-ATRS staff will be available to assist in making changes in the retirement application, even after it is filed.
+Once the ATRS retirement application is received, ATRS will send a letter acknowledging receipt of the application within a few days and request any needed documents.
 A new retiree has one year after the effective date of retirement to make changes to the benefit option elected (Straight Life Annuity, Options A, B, or C).
 The benefit option election may be changed only once during the first year of retirement.
 If the election change reduces the member's payable monthly benefit, the member must reimburse ATRS any overpayment from the effective date of retirement, plus interest.